ktmeaton/plague-phylogeography/docs/exhibit/exhibit_main.rst

 Curate metadata with a DB Browser (SQLite).
 Examples of modifying the BioSampleComment column:

 #.
+The default comment should be.

+   * KEEP: Undetermined

+#.
 Exclude records that are not plague.

    * REMOVE: Not Yersinia pestis.